Using Regular Expressions for Program Transformation

-Regular expressions are nothing but representation of Finite Automata (FA).
-From the knowledge of Formal Systems we know that not all CFGs have a corresponding REs.
+Regular expressions are nothing but a representation of Finite Automata (FA).
+From the knowledge of Formal Languages, we know that not all CFGs have corresponding REs.
 Therefore even partial CFG parsing using REs may be impossible depending on the portion of CFG we are looking to transform.
 In other words, regex alone can not make some modifications no matter how small the change is.
-For a programer this would mean, there will always be mismatches for some REs when used across multiple programs (same language).
-The problem of coming up with a RE to always match patterns across programming languages or in single programming language defined by CFG are not solvable.
+For programmers this would mean, there will always be mismatches for some REs when used across multiple programs (same language).
+The problem of coming up with a RE to always match patterns across programming languages or in single programming language defined by CFG is not solvable.

 It is also tempting to think that, using some specially designed syntax symbols, modification of a program using RE may be possible.
 Unfortunately as long as what we use is RE we can not modify a language defined by CFG no matter what syntax symbols we use.
 The problem lies in the grammar, not syntax symbols.

 As stated earlier, we can still make many meaningful and useful changes to programs across languages.
 We used two heuristic approaches successfully (very!):

 1) Identify if what needs to be modified (portion) across the programs is an FA.
 If it is, write a regular expression to modify it.
 This will not fully succeed because syntax symbols of various languages may make it impossible to identify an FA.
 Thus this as well will work partially.

 2) Identify a subset of CFG that can be matched easily using a set of REs and custom parsing.
 This can be used to modify the subset of CFG across programs and languages again partially.